chatox/data-mining-course/theory/README.md

 ### Before class

-* :tv: Watch the first 8 minutes of an [explanation of the Apriori algorithm](https://www.youtube.com/watch?v=WGlMlS_Yydk), for an explanation of the concepts of itemsets, support, confidence, and lift.
+* :tv: Watch the first 8 minutes of this animated video [explanation of the Apriori algorithm](https://www.youtube.com/watch?v=WGlMlS_Yydk), for an explanation of the concepts of itemsets, support, confidence, and lift.

 ### During class